The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 Fire evacuation alarms may be activated by smoke detectors, heat detectors, manual pull stations or the flow of water through sprinkler heads.
 No matter what triggers the alarm, the fire bells, horns and/or flashing strobes will look and sound the same within a particular building.

 Smoke/heat detectors.
 Detectors respond quickly to low levels of combustion products and/or rapid temperature increases, and offer critical evacuation time if you respond quickly to their alarms.
-In general, detectors in campus buildings sound the entire building's evacuation alarms and alert Public Safety via a central alarm system wired to each building.
+In general, detectors in campus buildings sound the entire building's evacuation alarms and alert Campus Safety via a central alarm system wired to each building.

 Special case - residence halls.
 Smoke detectors inside individual sleeping rooms operate independently of the central building system.
 The central system has detectors in hallways and common areas.
-When any of these detectors is activated, the evacuation alarms sound throughout the building and Public Safety is alerted.
+When any of these detectors is activated, the evacuation alarms sound throughout the building and Campus Safety is alerted.
 The smoke detectors in individual rooms sound only at the detector, to notify a sleeping occupant of fire smoke within that room.
-They do not alert Public Safety.
+They do not alert Campus Safety.
 If a fire should occur within your room, it is essential to manually activate a pull station to warn others as quickly as possible.

 Sprinklered Buildings.
 Sprinkler heads are activated by heat (about 170° F), and only the heated sprinkler heads open.
 Sprinklers are very effective in containing fires, but they do not prevent the spread of dangerous smoke, so rapid evacuation of sprinklered buildings remains essential.
-The flow of water through a sprinkler system will activate building evacuation alarms and alert Public Safety.
+The flow of water through a sprinkler system will activate building evacuation alarms and alert Campus Safety.

 The following buildings are fully sprinklered: